19hours/sg-statutes/Acts/Electricity Act.md

 “electrical installation” means any appliance, wire, fitting or other apparatus placed in, on, over or under any premises and used for or for purposes incidental to the conveyance, control or use of electricity supplied or intended to be supplied by an electricity licensee or any other person, and includes a supply installation and any addition, alteration, and repair to an electrical installation, but does not include —

-(a) any electric line, supply line or electrical plant of an electricity licensee;
+(a) any electric line, supply line or electrical plant —

+(i) of a transmission licensee for the transmission of electricity; or

+(ii) of a generation licensee for the generation of electricity;

+[Act 42 of 2018 wef 03/05/2019]

 (b) any appliance, wire, fitting or apparatus connected to and beyond any electrical outlet which is installed for the purpose of connecting electrical appliances, fittings or apparatuses and at which fixed wiring terminates; and